 There’s a reason why yogis and people who meditate like to perform their practice next to the ocean.
 The ocean’s waves are one of the most calming things in this world.

-The ocean’s not always calm, but when the weather is serene, there’s nothing better to just sit by the ocean, and indulge in the pleasantries that come with listening to the ocean’s waves.
+The ocean’s not always calm, but when the weather is serene, there’s nothing better than just sitting by the ocean, and indulging in the pleasantries that come with listening to the ocean’s waves.

-There’s also an element of hope to an ocean.
-People have always wondered what’s on the other side of the ocean; perhaps there was a better life waiting on the other side?
-Or maybe the ocean carried some valuable resources (in the last two centuries, it’s oil, and even before it was treasures.
+There’s also an element of hope in the ocean.
+People have always wondered what’s on the other side of the ocean; perhaps there was a better life waiting on the other side.
+Or maybe the ocean carried some valuable resources (in the last two centuries, it’s oil, and even before it was treasured.

 It inspires hope for a better life.
 Perhaps it might bring something great with it one day, too.